PayPal, Zelle, & Venmo Taxes: What Your Business Needs To Know

 The Bottom Line On Zelle, PayPal, & Venmo Taxes

 The new cash app regulation put in place under the American Rescue Plan seems intimidating.
-However, it’s important to understand that this isn’t a new tax.
-Instead, reporting requirements for third-party payment services and apps such as Venmo and PayPal for taxes have changed.
-The only difference that you should see in 2023 is a 1099-K in your mailbox if you received more than $600 for goods and services paid for through these apps.
+However, the only difference that you should see is a 1099-K in your mailbox if you received more than $600 for goods and services paid for through these apps.

 Also, keep in mind that your 1099-K is essentially a gross receipt that does not include deductions or expenses that you or your business has incurred.
 Check out our other tax season content, including our guide to small business tax deductions, to lower your tax liability to the IRS.
 Good luck!